bu-mseen/Denis-Lab-Website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Cancer Center](https://www.bumc.bu.edu/cancercenter/), at the Boston University[Chobanian and Advisian School of Medicine](https://www.bumc.bu.edu/busm/).
+Our lab is part of the [Cancer Center](https://www.bumc.bu.edu/cancercenter/), at the Boston University [Chobanian and Advisian School of Medicine](https://www.bumc.bu.edu/busm/).
 We are located on the 4th floor of the Silvio O. Conte Medical Research Building

 {%